Glossary

 Block Height

-This term can also used to refer to identify a single unique block when specifying a specific block height since there is always exactly one block at any block height.
+Block height is the total number of blocks that have been confirmed on the blockchain, also used to identify a unique block when specifying a particular block height, as there is always an exact block at any block height.

 Synonyms